nphamvn/typescript-rxjs/README.md

-INTERVAL
+of
-Emit numbers in sequence base on provide timeframe
+Emit variable amount of values in a sequence and the emit completion nofitication.